Life Guards (Prussia)

-Unlike the rest of the Imperial German Army after German unification in 1871, the Garde du Corps was recruited nationally and was part of the 1st Guards Cavalry Division.
+Unlike the rest of the Imperial German Army after the unification of Germany in 1871, the Garde du Corps was recruited nationally and was part of the 1st Guards Cavalry Division.
 The Regiment wore a white cuirassier uniform with certain special distinctions in full dress.
 These included a red tunic for officers in court dress and a white metal eagle poised as if about to rise from the bronze helmet on which it sat.
 Other unique features of the regiment's full dress worn until 1914 included a red sleeveless Supraweste (vest) with the star of the Order of the Black Eagle on front and back and the retention of black iron cuirasses edged with red which had been presented by the Russian Tsar in 1814.
 These last replaced the normal white metal breastplates on certain special occasions.